 This TV runs the Roku TV smart interface, which is very simple, with fewer animations and a simpler user interface than you'll get with more premium TVs.
 It's very fast, though, and easy to use.

-Unfortunately, like all Roku TVs we've tested, there are large ads on the home screen and they can't be disabled.
+Unfortunately, like all Roku TVs we've tested, there are large ads on the home screen, and they can't be disabled.

 Unfortunately, this TV comes with the same basic remote found with most Roku devices.
-This means there's no built-in voice control; you have to use the Roku companion app instead for that.
+This means there's no built-in voice control, so you have to use the Roku companion app instead for that.
 There are a few quick access buttons for popular streaming services, but like most TVs, you can't change them.